triflicacid/c-vm/docs/Assembler.md

 To execute, run `./assemble.exe [src] [options]` where
   - `src` is the path to the assembly source file to assemble.
 If none is provided, it is defaulted to `source.asm`.
-  - `-b <size>` sets the buffer size to `size` bytes.
-This is the maximum machine code file size.
-Default is 1MB.
-  - `-o <file>` specifies an output file.
-If none is provided, is id defaulted to `source.bin`.
-  - `-p` switches on detail.
+  - `-d` switches on detail.
 Detail about the source file, line/col reached, error messages etc... are printed.
 If disabled, only the error number is printed.
+  - `-d` enables debug mode, if it appears for a second time.
+Debug information around each assembler stage etc... is printed.
+  - `-o <file>` specifies an output file for machine code.
+If none is provided, is is defaulted to `source.bin`.
+  - `-p <file>` specifies an output file for post-processed assembly.
+This will output the assembly after the pre-processor has dealt with the source.
+If the flag is stated, but no input file is provided, `preproc.asm` is used.

 ## Assembling